KutalaMohanPrasad/Mohan_COMP5800YDG_Research_Project/README.md

-# Area of Research - Deducting Severity of Covid-19 and Pneumonia Inside Chest X-rays
+# Area of Research - Deducting Severity of the given Chest X-ray
 Training / Inference in noisy environments and incomplete data

 ## Instructor Information